martonlori/RSU-Calculator/README.md

 The program dynamically queries the exchange rate for a given date and calculates the tax amounts based on Hungarian tax laws.
 It supports both **web scraping (BeautifulSoup)** and **SOAP API requests** to fetch exchange rates.

+For maximum portability and ease of use, the application is **fully containerized using Docker**.
+This ensures a seamless experience without dependency issues.

 ---

 ## Features